ecart18/Semi-tracker/README.md

     .\Scripts\deactivate.bat
     ```

 2. Install [Git](https://git-scm.com/), this step is optional if you does not install CellTracker by git clone.

-3. Download or clone the source codes with git.
+Clone the source codes with git.
     ```
     git clone https://github.com/WangLabTHU/CellTracker.git
     ```